reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   }, [id]);
 ```

-When React runs your effect, it will remember the cleanup function that you have provided.
-React will call that cleanup function before applying the same effect again when some dependency (like `id` in this example) changes.
-React will *also* always call cleanup when the component unmounts, i.e. gets removed from the screen.
+React will remember the cleanup function you returned from the effect.
+React will call that cleanup function before applying the same effect again (for example, if the `id` dependency changes or when you save the file in development).
+React will *also* call cleanup when the component unmounts, i.e. gets removed from the screen.

-**The cleanup function should "cancel out" whatever the effect was doing.** The application user shouldn't be able to notice the difference between calling your effect once and doing an _effect → cleanup → effect_ sequence.
-For example, from the user's perspective, calling `subscribeToSomething()` once produces the same behavior as a sequence of `subscribeToSomething()`, `unsubscribeFromSomething()`, and `subscribeToSomething()`.
+**The cleanup function should "cancel out" whatever the effect was doing.** As a rule of thumb, the app user shouldn't feel a difference between runnning the effect once and running an _effect → cleanup → effect_ sequence.
+The above example passes this test because running `subscribeToSomething()` once produces the same visible behavior as running `subscribeToSomething()` → `unsubscribeFromSomething()` → `subscribeToSomething()`.

-**During development, React will stress-test your effects by remounting them once right after mounting.** This lets you find effects that need cleanup.
-If your effect does a fetch without cancellation, you'll see the fetch callback run twice.
+**During development, React will stress-test your effects by remounting them immediately after mount.** This lets you find effects that need cleanup.
+If your effect does a fetch without cancellation, you'll notice the fetch callback running twice.
 If your effect subscribes to a data source but never unsubscribes from it, you will notice two subscriptions.
 This behavior is development-only and helps find many bugs, as you will see later on this page.

 ## Writing effects in practice {/*writing-effects-in-practice*/}